- How is childhood leukemia treated?

 - Development of another cancer (including leukemia) years later

-Graft-versus-host disease (GVHD) is a major concern of an allogeneic (donor) stem cell transplant.
+Graft-versus-host disease (GVHD) is a major concern of an allogeneic SCT.
 This happens when the donor immune system cells attacks the patient’s own cells, mainly in the skin, liver, and digestive tract.